-Long Short Term Memory (LSTM)
+What are Long Short-Term Memory (LSTM) Models?

 Recurrent Neural Networks are very old by Machine Learning standards and were first introduced back in 1986.
-For a long time, they and in particular the LSTM architecture were the non plus ultra in the field of language processing to maintain context.
+For a long time, they, and in particular the LSTM architecture were the nonplus ultra in the field of language processing to maintain context.
 However, since 2017 and the introduction of Transformer models and Attention Masks, this position has fundamentally changed.

 This is what you should take with you